Here are some of the most common questions about the Florida Shindig.

 20. Can we use the lake, canoes, and slide?

 Yes.
 But there must be a camp lifeguard present.
 The Florida Shindig has set up water-activity times nearly every day.
 See the schedule for more details.
-Those are the only days and times that water activities are permitted (for insurance reasons).
+Those are the only days and times that water activities are permitted by the camp.

 21. What’s the weather like in Florida in late January?